 “You're alive in the moment, and the moment is truly all anyone has.” - Greg Dulli

-I still can't find the right words to express my gratitude for all the support I received before, during and after my 1st Boston Marathon.
-At the moment, all I can think to say is "THANK YOU!"
+As I begin to write my story, I want to express my deepest gratitude for all the support I received before, during and after my 1st Boston Marathon.

 I will continue to add to this post as I gather my thoughts.
 I hope that my story will inspire others in the way that so many stories have inspired me.